lukemccrea/FreeSubdomains/README.md

 | [vercel.com](http://vercel.com/) | *Must host using Vercel*
 | [netlify.com](https://netlify.com) | *Must host using Netlify*

-Know of a repository or website that isn't on this list?
-Make a pull request and add it!
+# Contributing

+We love it when people contribute to our growing list!
+If you know of a website to add, create a pull request and add it to the end of the table with any requirements it may have.

 # Contributers
 <img src="https://contrib.rocks/image?repo=lukemccrea/freesubdomains" />